-The Indian government has also recognised women issues and their contribution to the country's economy.
-Some of the women empowerment initiatives are:
+The Indian government has also recognized women issues and their contribution to the country's economy.
+Here are some of the women empowerment initiatives available to women in India:

 1. Mahila E-haat